 Genuine

-To us, this means three things.
+To us, this means two things.

-1. First, it means someone who is honest and clear about their intention.
+1. First, it means someone who is honest and transparent about their intention.
 Disingenuous people often assume a zero-sum game when they work with others, so they hide their true incentive in order to maximize their personal gain.
 But we find that unproductive and tiring because we don’t like to be calculative all the time, especially around people that we work with 24/7.
 Also, startup generally is a positive-sum game, so it’s way more productive to work out a plan that is beneficial to everyone.
 Just be straightforward with what you want.

 2. Second, it means someone who is low ego.
 We are nowhere near perfect and there are always people better than ourselves.
 Hence, we must stay humble and always strive to learn from others.
 It doesn’t mean undersell yourself in all aspects, but rather know your strength and weaknesses.
 Be unapologetic and willing to share the knowledge when it comes to your strength, but don’t over-exaggerate it just to look strong.
 Acknowledge your weaknesses and be open to critiques.